data-8/data-8.github.io/index.md

 collections, geographical data, and social networks.
 It delves into social issues surrounding data analysis such as privacy and design.

+The course is offered in partnership with the [Berkeley Division of Data Sciences](http://data.berkeley.edu)

 Offerings
 ----